-- (1a) Member States shall ensure that the owner of spent fuel or radioactive waste is primarily responsible for the overall management of the spent fuel or radioactive waste, from its generation to the disposal of radioactive residues. - (1) Member States shall ensure that the prime responsibility for the safety of spent fuel and radioactive waste management rests with the licence holder.
-This responsibility can not be delegated. - (2) Member States shall ensure that the national framework requires licence holders, under the supervision of the competent regulatory authority, to regularly assess and verify, and continuously improve, as far as reasonably achievable, the safety of their activities and of the waste management and spent fuel management facilities in a systematic and verifiable manner. - (3) The assessments referred to in paragraph 2 shall include verification that measures are in place to prevent accidents at spent fuel and radioactive management facilities and mitigate the consequences of accidents, including verification of the physical barriers and the licence holder's administrative procedures for protection that would have to fail before workers and the general public would be significantly affected by ionizing radiation. - (4) Member States shall ensure that the national framework requires licence holders to establish and implement management systems, including quality assurance, which give due priority for overall management of spent fuel and radioactive waste to safety and are regularly verified by the competent regulatory authority. - (5) Member States shall ensure that the national framework requires licence holders to provide for and maintain adequate financial and human resources to fulfil their obligations with respect to the safety of spent fuel and radioactive waste management, laid down in paragraphs 1 to 4.
+- (1) Member States shall ensure that the prime responsibility for the safety of spent fuel and radioactive waste management facilities rests with the licence holder or the owner.
+This responsibility can not be delegated. - (2) Member States shall ensure that the national framework requires licence holders, under the supervision of the competent regulatory authority, to regularly assess and verify, and continuously improve, as far as reasonably achievable, the safety of their activities and of the waste management and spent fuel management facilities in a systematic and verifiable manner. - (3) The assessments referred to in paragraph 2 shall include verification that measures are in place to prevent accidents at spent fuel and radioactive management facilities and mitigate the consequences of accidents, including verification of the physical barriers and the licence holder's administrative procedures for protection that would have to fail before workers and the general public would be significantly affected by ionizing radiation.

+- (4) Member States shall ensure that the national framework requires licence holders to establish and implement integrated management systems, including quality assurance, which give due priority for overall management of spent fuel and radioactive waste to safety_and are regularly verified by the competent regulatory authority. - (5) Member States shall ensure that the national framework requires licence holders to provide for and maintain adequate financial and human resources to fulfil their obligations with respect to the safety of spent fuel and radioactive waste management, laid down in paragraphs 1 to 4.